bakura10/SlmQueueSqs/README.md

 }
 ```

-Then, enable the module by adding `SlmQueueSqs` in your application.config.php file.
-You may also want to
+2. This will install all the dependencies of this module (AWS SDK, official AWS ZF 2 module and SlmQueue).
-configure the module: just copy the `slm_queue_sqs.local.php.dist` (you can find this file in the config
+3. Configure each of those modules ([click here](https://github.com/aws/aws-sdk-php-zf2/blob/master/README.md) for AwsModule instructions and [here](https://github.com/juriansluiman/SlmQueue/blob/master/README.md) for SlmQueue instructions).
-folder of SlmQueueSqs) into your config/autoload folder, and override what you want.
+4. Enable each module by adding `AwsModule`, `SlmQueue` and `SlmQueueSqs` to your application.config.php file.

 Documentation
 -------------